gbroxey/blog/wip5.md

 We're saving basically two integers in this example, but for a much more severe case, we would be making immense savings here.
 The unfortunate thing is that when we're storing a lot of endpoints implicitly, we have to do two subtractions when we want to use one.
 This version of the algorithm is more complicated and slightly slower.
 Even so, this is the way to avoid massive memory problems.

 If your goal is to compute $D(n)$ for an int64 $n$, so say $n \leq 10^{18}$ or something, then you should simply let the computer store all the endpoints explicitly, if your memory allows.
 The requirements for these smaller $n$ are much more bearable.
-Even for $n = 10^{24}$ it's still sort of ok, but if we want to compute $D(10^{30})$, which is tantalizing, it's necessary to use this compression trick.
+Even for $n = 10^{24}$ it's still sort of ok, but if we want to compute $D(10^{30})$, which is tantalizing, it's necessary to use some compression trick.

-Here's one way we can implement these changes.
+Here's one way we can implement this change.

-TODO explain, also idea O(1) memory

 ```nim
 iterator chullConvex(x0, y0: int64,